Financial-Times/origami/proposals/accepted/0000-imageset-json-spec.md

 - Write a specification for `imageset.json` in its current form
 - Add a new optional key `deprecated`, of type string.

 The new `deprecated` key should be a string, to allow for a deprecation message, and should be optional.
 We can use the deprecation message to, for example, instruct that a new logo should be used pending a review that it works visually in context.
+The existence of the `deprecated` key with an empty string, i.e. no deprecation message, would still indicate the image is deprecated.

 ## work required